Two Pointer Techniques for Linked List Problems

 };

-Certainly, there is an advanced version of this problem, which is LeetCode Problem 142 "Linked List Cycle II": How do you find the starting point of a cycle in a linked list?
+Of course, there is an advanced version of this problem, which is LeetCode Problem 142 "Linked List Cycle II": If a linked list contains a cycle, how do you find the starting point of this cycle?

 Let's first take a look at the code for finding the starting point of the cycle: